sghall/react-compound-slider/docs/src/pages/getting-started/features.md

 - ** Compound component design provides maximum customizability ✓**
   - Makes no assumptions about your markup

+- ** Only 17kb gzipped ✓**
+  - Less than half the size of similar slider libs

+- ** Supports mouse and touch events ✓**
+  - Supports IE9+, Chrome, Firefox & Safari

 - ** Create any type of slider ✓**
   - Single value slider
   - Range slider (2 handles)